Infineon/TARGET_CYW9M2BASE-43012BT/README.md

 ### Overview

-The Cypress CYW9M2BASE-43012BT is a prototyping kit that enables the design and debug of Bluetooth applications using the CYW43012 (WiFi + Bluetooth Combo).
+The Cypress CYW9M2BASE-43012BT is a prototyping kit that enables the design and debug of Bluetooth applications using the CYW43012 (Wi-Fi + Bluetooth Combo).

 ### Kit Features

-* 106 ball WLBGA package dual-mode (BLE/BR/EDR) Bluetooth 5.0-compliant wireless MCU
+* 106 ball WLBGA package dual-mode (LE/BR/EDR) Bluetooth 5.2-compliant wireless MCU
 * J5 Expansion header for direct access to BT GPIO, i2S, and UART
 * Audio Arduino shield with on-board microphones, audio codec chip, and headphone output
 * USB connector for power, programming, and USB-UART bridge